 All reputable password managers implement the zero-knowledge architecture, which means that the service provider can’t have access to any of your passwords or other data.

-One of the best free password managers for Windows 10 is Dashlane.
-It lets you store up to 50 passwords and offers personalized security alerts about data breaches, a password generator, and a password health checker that will let you know if you have weak passwords.
+One of the best free password managers for Windows 10 is NordPass.
+It lets you store unlimited passwords and offers next-gen security features, like military-grade encryption, multi-factor authentication, a password generator, and more.

-However, Dashlane is not the only good free password management tool for Windows devices.
+However, NordPass is not the only good free password management tool for Windows devices.
 Here are some of the other great services:

 - Enpass.
 The free version of Enpass is best for desktop devices (Windows, macOS, Linux), offering unlimited password storage.